-Investments are composed of mutual funds investing in debt and equity securities and are carried at fair value.
+Investments are composed of index funds and hedge funds investing in debt and equity securities and are carried at fair value.
 Unrealized gains and losses are included in the change in net assets.

 Contributions

 Contributions received are recorded as net assets with donor restrictions or net assets without donor restrictions depending on the existence or nature of any donor restrictions.